MagnusCarlsen26/Forum-For-IITJ/README.md

 # IITJ Forum

-This is a web app where people of IIT Jodhpur can post questions and ...
+This is a web app where people of IIT Jodhpur can post questions , answer and comment to other people's question.

 ## Table of Contents